 - Estimated length of stay:

-- Upon arrival at Cat Tales Zoological Park with a service or companion animal, we ask that you immediately alert zoo staff so we can ensure that our procedures are followed, for the safety and health of our animal collection, as well as that of your service or companion animal.
+- Upon arrival at Cat Tales Zoological Park with a service animal, we ask that you immediately alert zoo staff so we can ensure that our procedures are followed, for the safety and health of our animal collection, as well as that of your service animal.

 - Staff shall not ask for proof of a person’s disability or proof that the animal accompanying them is a service animal.
 Cat Tales Zoological Park staff should be aware that service animals may be of many sizes and breeds.

-- If the service or companion animal is causing a disturbance for the animals or other guests, the guest and accompanying service or companion animal may be required to leave the area or the Zoo site.
-If at any time the sight, sound, or scent of a service or companion animal upsets zoo animals, causing them to become a danger to themselves or others, the zoo has the right to remove the service or companion animal from the area. **
+- If the service animal is causing a disturbance for the animals or other guests, the guest and accompanying service animal may be required to leave the area or the Zoo site.
+If at any time the sight, sound, or scent of a service animal upsets zoo animals, causing them to become a danger to themselves or others, the zoo has the right to remove the service animal from the area. **

-- The animal owner is responsible to immediately clean up any and all waste from their service or companion animal.
+- The animal owner is responsible to immediately clean up any and all waste from their service animal.

-- Service or companion animals must be in the company of the guest who requires their assistance for their disability.
-Service or companion animals must be under control with leash, harness, or other appropriate containment, at all times.
+- Service animals must be in the company of the guest who requires their assistance for their disability.
+Service animals must be under control with leash, harness, or other appropriate containment, at all times.
 Animal owner is responsible for the care and conduct of their animal while on zoo property.

-**If the guest prefers to leave the service or companion animal at Guest Services, staff will ensure that the service or companion animal receives appropriate care.
+**If the guest prefers to leave the service animal at Guest Services, staff will ensure that the service animal receives appropriate care.

 Cat Tales Zoological Park Accessible Guest Service Policy, Procedures and Practices have been developed to fulfill the requirements of the Americans with Disability Act (ADA), Accessibility Standards for Customer Service.
 This document is available upon request at Guest Services.
 For more information about accessibility and special needs services, call (509)238-4126.